top of page

 Efficiency

-With software that simplifies feature extraction and allows richer information to be transferred parametrically to CAD software, product designers can work more efficiently.
-They can optimize their time in the acquisition platform and transition faster into their preferred CAD software.
+With software that simplifies feature extraction, product designers can work more efficiently.
+Richer information can be transferred parametrically to CAD software.
+This allows designers to optimize their time in the acquisition platform and transition faster into their preferred CAD software.

 Simplicity

-A user-friendly software module with an intuitive interface and guided workflows lowers the barrier to entry, eliminating the steep learning curve often necessary to bridge the gap between scan data and CAD.
+A user-friendly software module with an intuitive interface and guided workflows lowers the barrier to entry.
+It eliminates the steep learning curve often necessary to bridge the gap between scan data and CAD.
 This scan-to-CAD software enables users of all experience levels to achieve optimal results.

 Integration

-A software platform that integrates data acquisition and feature extraction into a single environment also allows product designers to learn just one interface, streamlining software adoption and making reverse engineering more accessible to all.
+A software platform that integrates data acquisition and feature extraction into a single environment allows product designers to learn just one interface.
+This streamlines software adoption and makes reverse engineering more accessible to all.

 One-Way Path to Parametric CAD Models